zoidberg-xgd/PixivFlow/README_EN.md

 ```

 **Login Notes**:
-- ✅ **Default login mode**: Interactive login (opens browser window, manual login in browser)
+- ✅ **Interactive login mode** (default): Opens browser window, manual login in browser
+  - Uses Python gppt library, which internally uses Selenium to open browser window
+  - Suitable for: Cases requiring manual CAPTCHA or security verification
-- ✅ **Headless login mode**: Use `-u` and `-p` parameters to provide username and password (no browser window)
+- ✅ **Headless login mode**: Runs browser in background, automatically enters username and password
+  - Uses Python gppt library, which internally uses Selenium to run browser in background
+  - Requires `-u` and `-p` parameters (username and password)
+  - Suitable for: Server environments or automation scenarios
 - ✅ Auto update config: Automatically updates refresh token in config after successful login
-- ✅ Default uses Python gppt: Automatically uses gppt for login to avoid detection
 - ✅ Setup wizard: Use `npm run setup` for interactive configuration

+**About Python Dependency**:
+- 🔐 **Only for login**: Python and gppt are only used for first-time login to obtain refresh token
+  - Both login modes use Python gppt library
+  - gppt internally uses Selenium to automate browser (interactive mode opens window, headless mode runs in background)
+- ✅ **Not needed after login**: If already logged in (have refresh token), Python is not needed
+- 🔄 **When token expires**: If refresh token expires, Python is needed only when re-logging in
+- 💡 **Alternative**: You can complete first-time login on a machine with Python installed, then copy the refresh token to the config file

 **Login Mode Details**:
 - **Default mode** (`npm run login`): Opens browser window, manual login in browser